cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 No further sign adjustments are necessary.

 Exceptions: map\_to\_curve\_simple\_swu handles its exceptional cases.
-Exceptional cases of iso\_map MUST return the identity point on E.
+Exceptional cases of iso\_map are inputs that cause the denominator of either rational function to evaluate to zero; such cases MUST return the identity point on E.

 Operations: